Syuparn/Pangaea/docs/reference/README.md

 - Metaprogramming
     - [Metaprogramming](./metaprogramming.md)

-:information_source: For convinience, this document writes methods to be used by decendants as `obj#method`, but Pangaea is prototype-based and does not have classes.
+:information_source: For convinience, this document writes methods to be used by descendants as `obj#method`, but Pangaea is prototype-based and does not have classes.